Dealing with the police can be intimidating. Understanding the reason the police want to talk to you can help the process go more smoothly.

 The police can detain you for a short period of time if they are investigating a recent or ongoing crime.
 They must have reasonable grounds to believe that you are connected to that crime.

 You do not have to identify yourself just because the police stopped you.
-However, if the police think you have broken a law you should identify yourself.
-If you do not identify yourself in these cases the police can decide to arrest you to establish your identity.
+However, you should identify yourself if the police think you have broken a law.
+If you do not identify yourself in such a case, the police can decide to arrest you to establish your identity.
 For example, they may need your name to give you a ticket for jaywalking.

-The police can stop people when they are driving for a number of reasons including:
+The police can stop drivers for a number of reasons, including:

 Q